leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 Play Framework provides built-in [Json content support] [19] and [Xml content support] [20].

-Saying that I must admit that I find Play Framework Json support quite decent (Play Json support is backed by popular [Jackson] [21] toolkit).
+Saying that I must admit that I find Json support quite decent (Play Json support is backed by popular [Jackson] [21] toolkit).
 However Xml support ir disappointingly limited comparing to Spring MVC (basically Play just exposes request body as `org.w3c.dom.Document` and you are free to use SAX parser or whatever else to process it).

 During my particular application development I switched to [FasterXML/jackson-dataformat-xml] [22] library, for simple, light-weight and more feature-rich XML support.
 Basically I was able to continue use my Json beans and